seangray-dev/tinyapp/README.md

 ## How to Use

-1. Login with your username
+1. Login / Register with your email
 2. Create a new shortened URL by submitting a long URL
 3. Edit or delete existing URLs from the list